apptainer/singularity-userdocs/bind_paths_and_mounts.rst

 For example, if Singularity has been configured with ``mount hostfs = yes`` then every filesystem on the host will be bind mounted to the container by default.
-If, e.g. a ``/project`` filesystem on your host conflicts with a ``/project`` directory in the container you are running, you can disable the ``hostfs`` binds:
+If, e.g., a ``/project`` filesystem on your host conflicts with a ``/project`` directory in the container you are running, you can disable the ``hostfs`` binds: